KelvinNewtype/Freecodecamp-Event-Hub-Lab/README.md

-Sure, here's the updated version that includes information about the CSS being added later as a personal reference:

 # 🎉 Event Hub 🎉

 Event Hub is a simple and straightforward web project that organizes events into two categories: **Upcoming Events** and **Past Events**.
 This project is part of the **FreeCodeCamp Full-Stack Developer Curriculum**, focusing on practicing semantic HTML and structuring web pages.